 Is There Any Naturally-Occurring Asbestos in Delaware?

 There is only one area in Delaware that contains a natural asbestos source.
 Situated in New Castle County in the northern portion of the state, the Mount Serpentine body covers 1.5 miles, and it’s littered with natural asbestos.
 No asbestos in the area has been recorded as ever being commercially mined.

 Under Title 16, Chapter 78, of the Delaware General Assembly, there are several asbestos regulations that must be adhered at all times, including the following:

-No one can carry about the duties of handling, working around, or removing asbestos without first being certified by the state, nor can anyone call themselves an “asbestos contractor” without possessing the proper licensing.
+No one can carry about the duties of handling, working around, or removing asbestos without first being certified by the state.

-No one, by state law, may hire a worker for asbestos abatement unless the worker is certified by the state as an asbestos technician and/or professional.
+No one, by state law, may hire a worker for asbestos abatement unless the worker is certified by the state.

-Asbestos abatement in Delaware consists of the demolition, encapsulation, removal, and salvage of asbestos.
-In addition, asbestos abatement includes the transportation and disposal of asbestos into the proper landfill.
+Asbestos abatement in Delaware consists of the demolition, encapsulation, removal, and salvage of asbestos, as well as transportation and disposal of asbestos to the proper landfill.